For individuals who are clients of SampsonLegal or are making enquiries with a view to becoming clients

 - Precautions are taken to reduce the risk of unauthorised access and changes to matter files.
 This includes removing them from SampsonLegal computers when my work is complete and transferring them to an offline archive.

 - Data on computers, phones, backups, archives and removable memory of any kind is encrypted using strong passwords.

 - Most papers are shredded as soon as they have been scanned for the computer file.
-Those which need to be retained are locked away when they are not being used.
-When the matter file is archived, important papers will be sent by tracked post to you or the appropriate person and the rest will be shredded.
+When the matter file is archived, important papers will be sent by tracked-and-signed-for post and the rest will be shredded.

-- Third parties very rarely have access to my office and when they do they are closely supervised, all computers are locked, and all papers are locked away.
+- It is extremely rare for others to have access to my office, and when they do they are closely supervised, all computers are locked, and all papers are locked away.